Hong-Luu/CS-230-Module-8-Journal/README.md

 **How did you interpret the user’s needs and implement them into your software design?
 Why is it so important to consider the user’s needs when designing?**

+To implement their needs into the design, I read and analyzed the requirements provided by the client.
+Then, I used that information to create a plan for how the software would function and what features it would have.
+It's important to consider the user's needs when designing software because it ensures that the end product is practical, user-friendly, and addresses the user's problems.
+If we don't take the user's needs into account, the software may be difficult to use or not meet their expectations, resulting in a negative user experience.

+**How did you approach designing software?
+What techniques or strategies would you use in the future to analyze and design a similar software application?**

+When designing software, I started by gathering and analyzing information about the project requirements and client needs.
+Then I created a plan for the project and identified the necessary components and functions.
+I used brainstorming and sketching to visualize the software design and refine it until it met the requirements.
+Finally, I created detailed documentation to guide the development process and ensure that the final product met the client's needs.

+To analyze and design a similar software application in the future, I would first gather the requirements and prioritize them based on their importance.
+Then I would create a design document that outlines the system architecture, domain model, and other necessary components.
+I would also use object-oriented programming principles to design the classes and their relationships.
+Additionally, I would continuously test and iterate on the design to ensure it meets the user's needs and is scalable, reliable, and maintainable.
+Finally, I also want to consider the industry best practices and stay up to date with updating the software to stay active against security threats.